GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-90/index.md

 Using `overflow: clip` makes it possible for you to prevent any type of scrolling for the box, including programmatic scrolling.
-That means the box is not considered a scroll container; it does not start a new formatting context, which gives it better performance than `overflow: hidden`.
-And if you need it, you can apply clipping to a single axis via `overflow-x` and `overflow-y`.
+That means the box is not considered a scroll container; it does not start a new formatting context.
+If you need it, you can apply clipping to a single axis via `overflow-x` and `overflow-y`.

 Oh, and FYI - there's also `overflow-clip-margin`, which allows you to expand